ikmb/exome-seq/README.md

 by specifying "--outdir /some/other/folder" on the command line.

 The output will be spread across several folders - one for each sample, one for the combined variant calls and a generic folder for library statistics and such.

+A brief description of the pipeline outputs is available under http://git.ikmb.uni-kiel.de/bfx-core/NF-diagnostics-exome/tree/master/doc